 The University has some ability provisionally to offer to international students whose home residence is in China/Hong Kong and India ONLY, the option to take their resits in Hong Kong or New Delhi.
 The number of places available is limited, however, and cannot be definitely determined until the September resit examination timetable has been published.
 If you are eligible to resit overseas in this way, you will be advised in the letter sent to you informing your of your resits by your Faculty Secretariat and you should complete and return the Overseas Centre September Examination Form by 27th July.
 Please note: if, owing to your personal circumstances, you are required to ‘resit without residence’ next summer (i.e. May/June 2019) this option will not be available to you.

 If there are places available, students not resident in China/Hong Kong/India may sit in Hong Kong or New Delhi if they would prefer to (although first priority for places is given to students who are resident in China/Hong Kong/India).

-International students required to take examinations in September must also consult the International Office's Immigration Service advice at:
+International students required to take examinations in September must also consult the International Student Office's Immigration Service advice at:

 Who can support and advise me about resits?

 Students recommended to withdraw or required to take further tests (normally in September) should ensure that they are aware how to contact their departmental tutor or other suitable member of departmental academic staff and, as may be appropriate, take advice from the University Senior Tutor or staff in the Student Welfare Centre.
 Contacts set out in the Student Support Services portal at www.warwick.ac.uk/go/supportservices may be helpful.